EgorDudyrev/caspailleur/README.md

 > |       mango | False | True   | True  | ... | False          | True           | False         |
 > [5 rows x 10 columns]
 </p></details>

+> [!TIP]
+> Caspailleur package can only work with binary data (and is optimised for this).
+> You can consult [Paspailleur](https://github.com/EgorDudyrev/paspailleur) package
+> that extends Caspailleur functionality for complex non-binary data.

 ### Mining concepts